single-spa/single-spa.js.org/docs/recommended-setup.md

 10. Configure webpack-dev-server for CORS by setting `{headers: {'Access-Control-Allow-Origin': '*'}}`. ([docs](https://stackoverflow.com/questions/31602697/webpack-dev-server-cors-issue))
 11. If developing on https, [configure webpack-dev-server for HTTPS](https://webpack.js.org/configuration/dev-server/#devserverhttps).
 Also consider [trusting SSL certificates from localhost](https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate).
 12. Make sure that your [webpack externals](https://webpack.js.org/configuration/externals/#root) are correctly configured for any shared, in-browser modules that you are importing.
+13. Set [output.jsonpFunction](https://webpack.js.org/configuration/output/#outputjsonpfunction) to be a unique string for this project.
+Since you'll have multiple webpack bundles running in the same browser tab, a collision of the `jsonpFunction` could result in webpack modules getting mixed between bundles.
+14. Set [sockPort](https://webpack.js.org/configuration/dev-server/#devserversockport), [sockPath](https://webpack.js.org/configuration/dev-server/#devserversockpath), and [sockHost](https://webpack.js.org/configuration/dev-server/#devserversockhost) inside of your `devServer` configuration.

+For a bit more information specific to webpack code splits, see [the code splits FAQ](/docs/faq#code-splits).

 ## Utility modules (styleguide, API, etc)